 - Some may find it cramped in width, although I have seen a trip report of 2 sharing this tent(!)

-Pro or Con or is it Just Me?
 The fly doesn't extend close to the ground, as you can see in many of the photos.
 I could probably improve the pitch and tighten down an inch or two and also some of the sites fell away a bit (like at Weston hut).
-This is good for ventilation and does much to explain the low condensation performance.
+This design feature is good for ventilation and does much to explain the low condensation levels.
 I understand the vestibules of the updated fly extend further and 10cm has been added to the vestibule panels but not the ends.

 |Victorian High Country Camp after 10cm snowfall.
 Goondie snow shedding capability is shown.|